1st Reconnaissance Battalion

-1st Reconnaissance Battalion (abbreviated as 1st Recon Bn) is a reconnaissance battalion in the United States Marine Corps.
+The 1st Reconnaissance Battalion (abbreviated as 1st Recon Bn) is a reconnaissance battalion in the United States Marine Corps.
 It is a stand-alone battalion with no parent regiment.
 Instead, it falls directly under the command of the 1st Marine Division.
 1st Recon Bn is located at Marine Corps Base Camp Pendleton in San Diego, California.

-1st Recon Battalion was reactivated on July 5, 2000, as part of Marine Corps Commandant General James L. Jones' mission to revitalize Marine Corps reconnaissance.
+The unit was founded in 1937 as the 1st Tank Company of the 1st Marine Brigade and went through several name changes before it became the 1st Reconnaissance Battalion in 1958.
+The battalion was deactivated on June 12, 1992, before being restored as the Reconnaissance Company of the 1st Marine Division's Headquarters and Service Battalion on October 1, 1993.
+The 1st Recon Battalion was reactivated on July 5, 2000, as part of Marine Corps Commandant General James L. Jones' mission to revitalize Marine Corps reconnaissance.

 Mission and training

 The mission of 1st Reconnaissance Battalion is to provide task-organized forces in order to conduct amphibious reconnaissance, ground reconnaissance, battlespace shaping operations, raids, and specialized insertion and extraction.

 Organization

 1st Reconnaissance Battalion currently consists of five companies.
 The companies (except for headquarters and service company) each consist of two platoons.
 The standard breakdown of the four subsequent companies consists of a reconnaissance and surveillance platoon and a VBSS platoon.
 Platoons are further divided into three reconnaissance teams, a jump team, dive team and mobility team.
 A reconnaissance team consists of 6 to 8 Reconnaissance Marines and Special Amphibious Reconnaissance Corpsman (SARC).
 While ideal and established doctrine, this organizational structure can be modified by battalion or company commanding officers as they see fit.